Brandon Wardell's Guide to Sex with Millennials

 Make Correct Emoji Choices When Interacting with People via Tinder

-The number one way to meet a millennial is on Tinder, which is a dating app that penalizes people for being old.
-There are an estimated 50 million people on Tinder, with literally one million of them in New York, and
+The number one way to meet a millennial is on Tinder, which is a dating app that penalises people for being old.
+There are an estimated 50 million people on Tinder, with literally one million of them in London, and

 The pre-approved list (Pro Tip: Youths love lists) of Cool Emojis for Fucking Millennials:

-Note: [Editor’s Note: You might know the terrifyingly young Brandon Wardell from his stand-up comedy or our interview with him.
-In addition to being professionally funny, he is the most millennial millennial we know, so we asked him for some helpful tips on how to identify millennials in the wild, approach them and then fuck them.]